-Over a period of ten years, an important effect of the Council's recommendations has been the substantial increase in the area of the State permanently reserved for conservation purposes.
-This has been achieved mainly through a system of national, State, and regional parks dedicated for conservation and/or recreation purposes.
-The Council has also established other categories of land-use primarily for conservation, or low intensity recreation, or education.
-These include reference areas, wilderness areas, natural features and scenic reserves, flora reserves, flora and fauna reserves, bushland reserves, coastal reserves, river, stream and lake reserves, education areas, and historic areas.
+Over a period of fourteen years, one important effect of the Council's recommendations has been the substantial increase in the area of Victoria permanently reserved for conservation purposes and this has been achieved mainly through a system of national and State parks dedicated for conservation, recreation, and education purposes.
+The Council has also established other categories of land-use primarily for conservation, or low intensity recreation or education.
+These include reference areas, wilderness areas, marine reserves, natural features and scenic reserves, flora reserves, flora and fauna reserves, bushland reserves, coastal reserves, river, stream and lake reserves, education areas, and historic areas.

-In February 1971, there were 22 national parks in Victoria covering some 196,000 hectares, or 0.86 per cent of the State.
-Since that time the Land Conservation Council has reviewed land-use for just over three-quarters of Victoria's public land and, as a result of its recommendations, many of the existing parks have been enlarged, new parks have been created, and two wilderness areas established.
+In February 1971, there were twenty-two national parks in Victoria covering some 196,000 hectares, 0.86 per cent of the State.
+Since that time, the Land Conservation Council has investigated most of Victoria's public land and, as a result of its recommendations, many of the existing parks have been enlarged, new parks have been created, and two wilderness areas established.
+The table on page 38 shows the land-use categories recommended by the Land Conservation Council and the areas of public land the Council has proposed should be set aside in each.
+It includes recommendations for fifteen of the seventeen areas and districts into which the State has been divided.
+Special investigated include some eighty-six per cent of the area of the State.
+Of the approximately 3,800 recommendations considered by the Victorian Government, all but some sixty have been approved for implementation by the relevant government bodies.